designforliterature/web/README.md

 - Search catalog (done)
 - Read content and navigate it with table of contents (done)
 - Sign-in and signup (done)
-- Annotate content -- simple and complex annotation, citation, dictionary lookup
+- Annotate content and persist notes (done)
 - libraries with permissions, users, catalogs and content copies, etc.
   (not necessary for demo but would be nice: libraries are distributed (library comm protocol))